 Delahoyde & Hughes

 Glaucus, Circe, and Scylla:Glaucus, whose story began in the previous book, goes to the enchantress Circe (whom we met in Homer's Odyssey changing men into swine) and whines about Scylla spurning him.
 Circe falls in love with him, but he rejects her.
 Circe turns her anger on Scylla, poisoning a wading pool, so that when Scylla takes a dip, vicious dog-heads grow around her waist.
 Glaucus is saddened and flees.
-Scylla turns into a rock, "Dreaded by sailors, to this very day" (340).
+Scylla turns into a rock, dreaded by sailors (327).

 Aeneas and the Sibyl:We rejoin the travels of Aeneas and focus a while on the background of the Sibyl who escorts him into the underworld.
 Hundreds of years ago, Apollo had lusted after her and granted her a wish.
 She chose to live as many years as there were grains of sand in a big pile she pointed out.
 She forgot to ask for perpetual youth, though, which Apollo would have granted if she let him have his way with her.
 She refused.
 Shrivelling and withering, she still has three hundred years to go.